Positivity and representations of surface groups: Definitions

-We fix once and for all such a class $\mathcal H$ and call for $(\ms H,C)$ in $\mathcal H$, $\ms H$ a {\em positive $\psld$} and $C$ a {\em positive circle}.
-As an important example of positive configuration, we have \begin{proposition} Any cyclically ordered configuration of points in a positive circle is positive. \end{proposition} \begin{proof} It is enough to prove the results for triples and quadruples.
+As an important example of positive configuration, we have \begin{proposition} Let $(\mathsf{H}, C)$ be in~$\mathcal{H}$.
+Any cyclically ordered configuration of points on~$C$ is positive. \end{proposition} \begin{proof} It is enough to prove the results for triples and quadruples.

-Let first $(a_0,a_1,a_2)$ be an oriented triple on a circle $C$.
-By the last property of circles, $a_{i+1}$ belongs to a diamond with extremities $(a_i,a_{i+2})$.
+Let first $(a_0,a_1,a_2)$ be a triple on~$C$.
+By item~(\ref{item3:pro:pref-circle}) in Proposition~\ref{pro:pref-circle}, $a_{i+1}$ belongs to a diamond with extremities~$a_i$ and~$a_{i+2}$.
 Let us define (where indices are taken modulo~$3$)

-Then property~(\ref{item:2:def:pos}) of Definition~\ref{def:pos} is obviously satisfied and the triple is positive.
-Let now consider $(a_0,a_1,a_2,a_3)$ an oriented quadruple on a circle.
-Observe that from the last property of circles we have
+Then the properties of Definition~\ref{def:pos} are obviously satisfied, and the triple is positive.